ufo5260987423/scheme-langserver/README.md

 Your donation will make this world better.
 Also, you can issue your advice and I might implement if it was available.
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/paypalme/ufo5260987423/10)
+## Log
+1.0.8: Build index as document synchronizing instead of workspace initializing.
+1.0.7: Catch syntax-* identifier bindings.

 ## Setup
 ### Building
 #### Pre-require
 1. [Chez Scheme](https://cisco.github.io/ChezScheme/);
 >NOTE
 If you wanted to enable scheme-langserver's muti-thread feature, it would require [Chez Scheme](https://cisco.github.io/ChezScheme/) to have been compiled with the --threads option.
-This uses chez scheme's FFI to call up the pipe() and poll() system calls, and therefore requires a UNIX-like operating system to function correctly.
-It has been tested with linux and should work on the BSDs and on Mac OS X. If using OS X, the glibtool package will be required.
+I've test multi-thread feature for Linux, and according to [this page](https://github.com/cisco/ChezScheme/blob/main/BUILDING), it will also excutable for Windows.
 2. [Akku](https://akkuscm.org/)；
 3. [chez-exe](https://github.com/gwatt/chez-exe)；
 >NOTE